mongodb-industry-solutions/retail-digital-receipts-backend/services/invoice-ms/README.md

 # 🧾 invoice-ms

 Handles creation, enrichment, and rendering of invoices from new orders.
-Part of the retail demo system using MongoDB Change Streams, Azure Functions, and Clean Architecture.
+Part of the retail demo system using MongoDB Change Streams, Azure Functions, Azure Blob Storage and Clean Architecture.

 ---